DL3DV-10K/Dataset/README.md

 **Want to contribute the DL3DV-10K dataset?** Upload your video [here](https://app.box.com/s/df2splzjgd6bkwea02x8lx13wbstd62t).

 ## About
 The DL3DV-10K project is led by [**Lu Ling**](https://luling06.github.io/).
-The dataset was created through the collective efforts of the **[Dataset Collection Team](https://dl3dv-10k.github.io/DL3DV-10K/#Team)**  and dedicated volunteers.
-Our mission is to make large-scale deep learning models and datasets widely accessible to the general public.
-On behalf of the dataset collection team, [**Lu Ling**](https://luling06.github.io/) retains exclusive rights to interpret and define the use of the DL3DV-10K dataset.
-Details can be found in **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, disclaimer, and the [copy of the license](https://github.com/DL3DV-10K/Dataset/blob/main/License.md).
+The dataset was created through the collective efforts of the Dataset Collection Team and dedicated volunteers.
+Our mission is to make large-scale deep learning datasets for 3D vision widely accessible to the general public.

+**[Lu Ling](mailto:luling0506@gmail.com) serves as the primary point of contact for the DL3DV-10K dataset**, overseeing roadmap development, external communication, and providing interpretation and scope guidance regarding the dataset’s intended use on behalf of the Dataset Collection Team.
+For more information, please refer to the **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, the project disclaimer, and the [copy of the license](https://github.com/DL3DV-10K/Dataset/blob/main/License.md).

 ## Contribution and Acknowledgement
 ### Dataset Contribution